Fraud Detection Process Automation using RPA

 These gaps, if and when identified, could result in massive financial losses, and in worse-case scenarios- force businesses to dissolve assets and terminate their operations.

-However, when a business strategically integrates RPA to well-thought and designed business processes, human interaction is significantly diminished.
+However, when a business strategically integrates RPA into well-thought-out and designed business processes, human interaction is significantly diminished.

 The result?